nscavelogoMetroFactornscavelogo

 MetroFactor Admin reserve the rights to change, apply and make additions to any rules as required, admin decisions are final and debate will not be entered into.

-* It is the responsibility of the current host to decide whether AI cars are needed or if there are enough 'live' members present to complete a race.
+4) It is the responsibility of the current host to decide if there are enough drivers present to complete a race.

 * race as though you were actually in a real car, could be hurt, and damages are coming out of your pocket.
 Show the same amount of respect & courtesy you expect from other drivers.

-* Anyone may join our sessions However if any driver intentionally causes crashes or wilfully drives reckless without regard to others, you will be blocked.
+7) Anyone may join our practice sessions.
+However if any driver intentionally causes crashes or wilfully drives reckless without regard to others, you will be blocked.
 Newcomers and inexperienced drivers are encouraged to practise.
 You will not be blocked for any honest mistakes or driving errors.

 Communication

-* Qualifying: Will normally be private, time limited, and you get 4 Laps with your best lap being your official time for your grid position. .
+8) Qualifying: Will be private, time limited, and you get 4 Laps with your best lap being your official time for your grid position. .
+Ensure you re-enter the pits on or before the 4th lap to avoid being disqualified.

 Pass with care.
 If you aren't sure you can pull off a move to pass an opponent, don't do it.
 Take your time to work out where to try the move.